Glossary

 The Unconscious

 Dharma Dynamics has no need of this psychological construct.
-I only include this term here because there are those who steadfastly, almost religiously, hold on to this relic of late 19th century.
+I only include this term in the Glossary because there are those who steadfastly, almost religiously, cling on to this relic of the late 19th century.
 In doing so, they presuppose a vast, inestimable reservoir of unresolved personal issues of an individual where a trickster like Loki, Dolos or Atë stands guard with virtual god-like abilities to render behavioral judgments of good and evil.

 My clinical observations have indicated that maintaining the concept of an unconscious adds absolutely nothing affirmative to the life process for anyone.
 Actually, it severely cripples the therapeutic process by increasing the degree entropy within one’s personality developmental systems.
 To be sure, it directly underscores a person’s feelings of helplessness and inhibits an individual's innate abilities of self-discovery while it weakens self-reliance and debilitates personal responsibility.